sumyapp/goodcheck/README.md

 It accepts two optional attributes, `case_insensitive` and `multiline`.
 The default value of `case_insensitive` and `multiline` are `true` and `false` correspondingly.

+The regexp will be passed to `Regexp.compile`.
+The precise definition of regular expression can be found in the documentation for Ruby.

 #### *token pattern*

 *token pattern* compiles to a *tokenized* regexp.